PowerDNS/pdns/pdns/recursordist/docs/manpages/rec_control.1.rst

     overwrite it otherwise.
 While dumping, the recursor will not answer questions.

+dump-saved-parent-ns-sets *FILE NAME*
+    Dump the entries of the map containing saved parent NS sets that were used successfully in resolving.
+    The total number of entries is also printed in the header.
+    An entry is saved if the recursor sees that parent set includes names not in the child set.
+This is an indication of a misconfigured domain.

 dump-throttlemap *FILENAME*
     Dump the contents of the throttle map to the *FILENAME* mentioned.
     This file should not exist already, PowerDNS will refuse to